soundata/soundata/docs/source/tutorial.rst

-You can also load a single clip without loading all clips int the dataset:
+You can also load a single clip without loading all clips in the dataset:

 .. code-block:: python